peirstom/peirstom/README.md

-### Hi there 👋, I'm Tom Peirs
-#### I am a webdeveloper
 ![I am a webdeveloper ](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

+## Hi there 👋, I'm Tom Peirs
 I'm Tom from Belgium, and I am a web developer.
 I really enjoy learning languages and frameworks like React, as well as work in WordPress.
 I also enjoy wireframing, UI, UX, and design in general.

-You can check out my linkedin at https://www.linkedin.com/in/tom-peirs/.
+### Skills
+* ⚛️ REACT

-Skills: REACT / JS / HTML / CSS
+* 💻 JS / HTML / CSS

 - 🔭 I’m currently working on my website
 - 🌱 I’m currently learning SCSS